Kaizen86/Uni-Notes/Digital Signal Processing/Intro.md

 - mathworks.com login using university email
 Can also use GNU Octave for some aspects

+KSBs can be found on the Story Board on Moodle:
+- K1/K5/S4/S6/B3/B8
 # Introduction to DSP
 Brainstorm:
 - Square waves